ben1sheff/ben1sheff.github.io/content/authors/admin/_index.md

       - Designed and coded software pipelines and detailed parameter scans using existing Python, Mathematica, and Fortran packages, along with my own scripts, to evaluate new physics models such as the above light neutralino models against experimental limits such as electron EDM measurements, direct and indirect detection, and limits on the Higgs boson mass.
       - Developed, along with the DIALUP group, a new set of labs and course plan for the introductory mechanics lab for engineers, encouraging a focus on developing useful coding and statistical skills.
       - Taught Introductory Mechanics lab course for two sections each semester for four semesters, and the Modern Physics lab course for two sections each of two semesters.
+      - Treasurer for the Physics Graduate Student Council, managing finances and projecting budget requests to the department along with taking part in organizing game nights and weekly coffee hours for community building
   - position: Undergraduate Research Assistant
     company_name: University of California, Berkeley
     company_url: ''